bala-gowri5/sales-performance-dashboard/README.md

-# sales-performance-dashboard
-A web-based sales analytics dashboard with data visualization and machine learning-based sales prediction.
 # Sales Performance Dashboard

 A web-based sales analytics dashboard that transforms raw sales data into meaningful business insights through interactive visualizations and machine learning-based sales prediction.
 The system enables users to analyze sales performance, monitor trends, and forecast future sales using a predictive model.

----

 ## Features